bigodrigo/projeto-fetch-git/README.md

 ### What I learned

-I have previous experience working on projects involving JavaScript, in this project, I explored another way of manipulating the document for the verification of an empty field and also the use of the "ENTER" button from the user's keyboard.
+- I have prior experience working on projects involving JavaScript.
+In this project, I explored a different method of manipulating the document to verify if a field is empty, and also implemented the use of the "ENTER" button on the user's keyboard.
-I think it is important to add that there is no need for authentication, the information is limited to whatever the user has deemed "public".
-There is a small verification for some missing data, such as the cases like users without a bio.
-Also there are 2 different ways of limiting the list of repositories to a maximum of 10, using the "?perpage" versus the "ifs, array.lenght,..."
+- It is important to note that there is no need for authentication, as the information accessed is limited to what the user has made public.
+There is a validation process for missing data, such as cases where users do not have a bio.
+Additionally, there are two different methods of limiting the list of repositories to a maximum of 10, either by using the "?per_page=" parameter or by using conditional statements and array length.
-Another noteworthy point is that this code is structured to keep the fetch as a service and it's responses as objects, we can verify that this objects have their own functions that will allow for the render of the page.
+- Another noteworthy aspect is that the code structure keeps the fetch call as a service and utilizes objects to handle its responses.
+These objects have their own functions that facilitate the rendering of the page.

 ```js
     document.getElementById('btn-search').addEventListener('click', () => {